-- At the electrical panel, the furnace or heater breaker must be turned on. - Turn the furnace switch located on the bottom of the thermostat to ON.
+- Furnaces are equipped with an automatic starter. - At the electrical panel, the furnace breaker must be turned ON.

+• Turn the furnace switch located on the bottom of the thermostat to ON.
 And adjust your temperature gauge to the desired temperature.
+There are 2 thermostats, located in the front and the back of the main deck.

-If your furnace does not come on, check your propane tanks to be sure they are not empty (PROPANE TANKS ARE LOCATED AT THE FRONT OF THE BOAT THE APPLIANCE SIDE).
+If your furnace does not come on, check your propane tanks to be sure they are not empty (PROPANE TANKS ARE LOCATED AT THE FRONT OF THE BOAT).